0n0w1c/electric-grid/readme.md

 *Important notes:*
 The electric network overhaul should only be added to a new or early game, it significantly modifies the electric poles.
-If quick on/off via the circuit or logistic networks is not a priority, set "On tick interval" setting to 0 for near zero UPS impact.
 Comments and suggestions are welcome.

 *Adds:*